 There are many situations in which clients seek the services of a consultant:

-More than half of the lawyers polled in a recent Robert Half Legal survey said they found it difficult to secure skilled legal professionals.
-Law firms need project-based lawyers who specialize in high-demand areas of expertise like litigation, healthcare, compliance, eDiscovery, data privacy and security, and records management.
+Eighty-five percent of lawyers polled in a Robert Half Legal survey said they found it difficult to secure skilled legal professionals.
+Law firms need project-based lawyers who specialize in high-demand areas of expertise, like litigation, healthcare, compliance, eDiscovery, data privacy and security, and records management.

 Many small and medium-size businesses don’t have the budget to maintain full-time counsel in-house.
-For some matters, they engage the services of a law firm, but for others -- for example, when they need advice on workplace legal issues such as employee misconduct, unlawful termination and non-compliance infractions -- they often find legal consultants to be more effective.
+For some matters, they engage the services of a law firm.
+But for others — for example, when they need specialized advice on workplace legal issues, such as employee misconduct, unlawful termination and compliance infractions — they often find legal consultants to be more effective.

 The examples above are just a few of the possibilities for consultants.
 Project-based lawyers can assist with legal matters when a business decides to franchise, help a law firm optimize and strengthen its eDiscovery program, or help deliver favorable outcomes for an organization facing criminal or civil litigation.
 Corporations call on legal consultants for advice on mergers and restructuring and tweaking business strategies to maximize productivity and minimize liability.

 What skills do I need?